Yash Chopra is the doyen of Bollywood romance.

 13. Tu Mere Saamne (Darr)

-With Darr, Yash Chopra told Hindi film watchers that stalking isn’t cool and if you dare, better die within Sunny Deol’s dhaai kilo ke haath.
+With Darr, Yash Chopra told Hindi film watchers that stalking isn’t cool and if you dare, better face the wrath of Sunny Deol’s dhaai kilo ke haath.
 Meanwhile, Chopra didn’t deny us of a majestic soundtrack.

 12. Do Pal (Veer – Zaara)